pulumi/upgrade-provider/README.md

       --pr-assign string                A user to assign the upgrade PR to. (default "@me") --pr-description string           Extra text to insert in the generated pull request description.
       --pr-reviewers string             A comma separated list of reviewers to assign the upgrade PR to.
-      --remove-plugins                  Remove all pulumi plugins from cache before running the upgrade.
-                                                        It is possible that the generated examples may be non-deterministic depending on which plugins are used if existing versions are present in the cache.
       --repo-path string                Clone the provider repo to the specified path.
       --target-bridge-version ref       The desired bridge version to upgrade to.
 Git hash references permitted. (default <latest>)
       --target-pulumi-version ref       Upgrade the provider to the passed pulumi/{pkg,sdk} version.